Strategic IP Management Tools

 Within the IP strategy development process, it has proven to be helpful to understand the IP ecosystem that surrounds an organisation.
 We have developed specific templates to help facilitating this process that distinguish between the organisation’s micro ecosystem (e.g. including IP suppliers, IP customers and IP complementors) and the organisation’s wider macro IP ecosystem.
 Actors in that part of the ecosystem include standardisation bodies, IP service firms that need managing, other technology market intermediaries (e.g. patent pools), patent courts, IP offices and other trade/enforcement agencies.

-Visual language for diagnosing IP challenges in changing ecosystems
+Diagnosing IP challenges in collaborative innovation and changing ecosystems

 Another mapping tool we developed is helpful for identifying ecosystem dynamics.
 This visual mapping tool, with an associated symbol-language allows to identify structural changes, changes to value propositions and actor relationships.
 In addition, this mapping tools allows for the identification of IP associated risk and opportunities between ecosystem actors.